mkiernan/imagebuilder/README.md

 Code examples for automating deployment of a simple grid with RHEL 8.2 + Redis using custom images.

-Three image creation methods are provided.
-The recommended options are packer or imagebuilder:
+Three image creation methods are provided: <a href="https://www.packer.io/">Packer</a>, <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-overview">ImageBuilder</a>, and <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-custom-images">interactive.</a>.

-1. packer -> build with <a href="https://www.packer.io/">packer</a>
-2. imagebuilder -> build with <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-overview">Azure ImageBuilder</a>
-3. manual -> build image with a manual <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-custom-images">procedure</a>.

-Azure cli scripts & python code is also provided to deploy the images as simple redis server vm + client vmss
+Azure CLI scripts and equivalent python API code is also provided to deploy the images as simple redis server vm + client vmss

 Clone the repo with: https://github.com/mkiernan/imagebuilder.git.